cylentro/LaunchBox/frontend/docs/profile/projects.md

 title: My Work and Wanderings
 layout: doc
 aside: false
+description: Explore a curated list of Christian Hadianto's key projects in Product Management, AI development, and logistics, demonstrating practical application and innovation.
 ---
 # My Work and Wanderings

 I believe the best way to get to know someone is through their work.
 Below is a collection of projects I've poured my